-HP OpenView 5.x is network node management software for the UNIX and Windows NT environments.
+HP OpenView 5.x is network node management software for the Solaris and Windows NT environments.
 If HP OpenView is integrated with clearVISN CoreWatch, you may use HP OpenView to start clearVISN CoreWatch and recognize your GSRs.
 HP OpenView is automatically integrated with clearVISN CoreWatch when you install clearVISN CoreWatch while the HP OpenView daemon is running.

-To start clear VISN CoreWatch from within HP Open View:
+To start clearVISN CoreWatch from within HP OpenView:

 - 1. Start HP OpenView.

 - 2. Click a network node.

-- 3. Choose the Misc menu and then select CoreWatch.

-The Select GSR dialog box appears.
+- 3. Select the Misc menu and then choose CoreWatch.
+The Login Dialog dialog box appears.

-- 4. Enter the name or IP address, community string, and Login password of the GSR.
-If you do not know this information, see your network administrator - 5.
-Click OK.
+- 4. Type the name or IP address and community string for the GSR.
+If you do not know this information, see your network administrator.

+- 5. Click OK.

-Appendix A Troubleshooting
+Appendix A

+Troubleshooting

-If you experience difficulty with the basic hardware or software setup procedures in this guide, check the following table to see whether the difficulty you are experiencing is described.
-If you find a description of the difficulty you are experiencing, try the resolution(s) recommended for the difficulty.
+If you experience difficulty with the basic hardware or software setup procedures in this guide, check the following table.
+If you find a description of the difficulty you are experiencing, try the recommended resolution.

-If the resolution does not remove the difficulty or the difficulty is not listed in this appendix, see "Getting Help" on page xiii for information about contacting DIGITAL or your reseller for technical support.
+If the resolution does not remove the difficulty or it is not listed in this appendix, see "Getting Help" on page xiii for information about contacting DIGITAL for technical support.

-If You Experience This Difficulty Try this Remedy The GSR exhibits no activity (no LEDs are on, the fan module is not operating, and so on) Make sure the power supply is installed and plugged into a power source and the power source is active.
+If You Experience This Difficulty Try this Remedy The GSR exhibits no activity (no LEDs are on, the fan module is not operating, and so on).
+Make sure the power supply is installed and plugged into a power source and the power source is active.
 Also check to see whether the switch on the power supply is in the on position.
 The power supply is installed but is not operating.
 Check the power cable and the circuit to which the power supply is connected.
 The fan module is not active.
 Check the power cable and the circuit to which the power supply is connected.
-If the green status LED on the power supply indicates that it is active, immediately power down the chassis, unplug the power supply, and contact DIGITAL or your reseller.
+If the green status LED on the power supply indicates that it is active, immediately power down the chassis, unplug the power supply, and contact your DIGITAL representative.
 The fan module may be improperly connected or damaged.